 b.
 When and how employees are paid, including full time or permanent employees and/or casual (one day) employees.

 c.
 Frequency of salary reviews and/or bonus requirements as well as advancement opportunities.

 d.
-Benefits paid by the company (if any), staff contributions and payroll deductions.
-These also need to be carefully explained so that the staff understand them properly.
+Benefits paid by the company (if any), staff contributions, and payroll deductions.
+These also need to be carefully explained so that the staff understands them properly.

 e.
 Disciplinary policy and procedures, including letters of warning and/or notice to attend a disciplinary and/or letter of reprimand and don’t forget the Certificate of Service.